Documentation

 Router provides special support for navigation target exceptions.
 When an unhandled exception is thrown during navigation, an error view is shown.

-Exception targets work in the same way as regular navigation targets, but they don’t typically have a specific @Route because they’re shown for arbitrary URLs.
+Exception targets work the same way as regular navigation targets, but they don’t typically have a specific @Route because they’re shown for arbitrary URLs.

 Error Resolving